Philippians 1:21. For to me, to live is Christ…

 The purpose and meaning of life is for you to image God.
 To make the invisible God visible.

-The word for image in Genesis 1:26 is the same word that is used throughout the Old Testament for an idol.
+The word for image in Genesis 1:26 is one of the same words that is used throughout the Old Testament for an idol.
 We are the physical reflection of God on the earth.
 Or at least we are supposed to be.
 Why are idols forbidden by God?
 Because God is the only god, and we (humans) are supposed to be the only idols of God.

 How does all of this connect to Jesus Christ?